China reports spike in new coronavirus cases on border with Myanmar

 Ruili is a key overland transit point for Yunnan, which has a 4,000 km (2,485-mile) border with Laos, Myanmar and Vietnam.

+(For graphic on Two cities in southwest China near Myanmar hit by coronavirus - )

-The Yunnan outbreak marks the second cluster of infections in China involving the highly contagious Delta strain, following an outbreak in southern Guangdong province in May through June.
+The Yunnan outbreak marks the second cluster of infections in China involving the highly contagious Delta strain, following an outbreak in southern Guangdong province through May and June.

+Yunnan vice-governor Zong Guoying promised on Sunday to establish a “fortress of iron” to stop further transmissions as he visited Ruili.

+In the prefecture of Xishuangbanna, which also shares a long and porous border with Myanmar, police have set up checkpoints on all roads to inspect all incoming and outgoing traffic.

 For mainland China, 19 asymptomatic coronavirus cases were detected on July 19, compared to 17 a day earlier.
 China does not count asymptomatic infections as confirmed cases.